zeropsio/recipe-laravel-minimal/README.md

 If you want to modify your existing Laravel/Jetstream app to efficiently run on Zerops, these are the general steps we took:

 - Add [zerops.yml](https://github.com/zeropsio/recipe-laravel-minimal/blob/main/zerops.yml) to your repository, our example includes database migrations
-- Utilize Zerops [environment variables](https://github.com/zeropsio/recipe-laravel-minimal/blob/main/zerops.yml#L22-L59) and [secrets](https://github.com/zeropsio/recipe-laravel-minimal/blob/main/zerops-project-import.yml#L13-L16) to setup PostgreSQL database connection, Mailpit SMTP settings
+- Utilize Zerops [environment variables](https://github.com/zeropsio/recipe-laravel-minimal/blob/main/zerops.yml#L22-L59) and [secrets](https://github.com/zeropsio/recipe-laravel-minimal/blob/main/zerops-project-import.yml#L13-L16) to setup PostgreSQL database connection
 - And trustedproxy config to work with reverse proxy load balancer

 <br/>